bagasta/backend-langchain/README.md

   Notes:
   - If you include any Gmail tool (including the unified `"gmail"`) when creating an agent, the server automatically enables all core actions by expanding the tool list to include `gmail_read_messages`, `gmail_get_message`, and `gmail_send_message` as well.
-  - The create‑agent response will include a single `auth_urls.gmail` link covering all Gmail actions.
+  - The create‑agent response will include a single `auth_urls.google` link covering Gmail, Calendar, and Docs scopes.

   Direct testing endpoints (outside agent loop):
   - `GET /gmail/status` — shows credential paths, scopes, and connection status